ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/setup-deployment-guides/installation/platformsh.md

 [Platform.sh](https://platform.sh/) gives you an easy way to get started and deploy your Strapi application.

-You can find the template [source code](https://github.com/platformsh-templates/strapi#customizations) on Platform.sh GitHub for more information.
+You can find the template [source code](https://github.com/platformsh-templates/strapi#customizations) on Platform.sh GitHub 了解详情.

 [[toc]]